-A group of UC Berkeley researchers – including BIDS’ Faculty Affiliates Sarah Chasins and Joseph Hellerstein (Berkeley EECS), Erin Kerrison (Berkeley School of Social Welfare), and Senior Research Data Scientist Stéfan van der Walt – have recently won a 3-year, $2 million National Science Foundation (NSF) grant to improve the useability of big datasets and create new computing tools that will help defense attorneys, criminal justice workers, and others more easily engage in data-intensive research into police misconduct, judicial decision-making and related issues.
-The Berkeley Institute for Data Science (BIDS) is a partner, and other collaborators on the project include Aditya Parameswaran (Berkeley EECS and School of Information), Niloufar Salehi (Berkeley School of Information), Berkeley EECS’ Joseph Gonzalez, Anthony Joseph, and Koushik Sen.
+A group of UC Berkeley researchers – including BIDS’ Faculty Affiliates Aditya Parameswaran, Sarah Chasins and Joseph Hellerstein (Berkeley EECS), Erin Kerrison (Berkeley School of Social Welfare), and Senior Research Data Scientist Stéfan van der Walt – have recently won a 3-year, $2 million National Science Foundation (NSF) grant to improve the useability of big datasets and create new computing tools that will help defense attorneys, criminal justice workers, and others more easily engage in data-intensive research into police misconduct, judicial decision-making and related issues.
+The Berkeley Institute for Data Science (BIDS) is a partner, and other collaborators on the project include Niloufar Salehi (Berkeley School of Information), and Berkeley EECS’ Joseph Gonzalez, Anthony Joseph, and Koushik Sen.

 The new Effective Programming, Interaction, and Computation with Data (EPIC) Lab, is also collaborating with the National Association of Criminal Defense Lawyers (NACDL), Secure Justice, and the San Francisco Public Defender's Office, groups with considerable criminal justice expertise that will be contributing to help shape the goals for the tools the lab is developing.